 The reason for this is simple.

 Take a look at the diagram of the hamstring muscles one more time.
 You can see that the hamstrings originate at the pelvis.
-If the hamstrings are tight, “they will pull on the pelvis, causing it to tilt.”
-Ergo causing a posterior tilt.
+So, if the hamstrings are tight, they will pull on the pelvis and cause it to tilt.
+Ergo a posterior tilt.

-This tilting pulls your pelvis out of alignment, which makes it necessary for your lower back to try to compensate in other areas and movements.
-We’ll touch more on the correlation between tight hamstrings and back pain below.
+This tilt pulls your pelvis out of alignment, so your lower back must try to compensate in other areas and movement, ultimately causing tight hamstrings.

-The goal is to have a neutral and healthy spine for optimal mobility in the body.
+Our goal should always be to have a neutral and healthy spine for optimal mobility in the body.

 4. Neural tension

-When neural tension is occurring, it usually has nothing to do with the physical tightness of the hamstrings.
-Instead, something has gone askew with the nervous system, signaling a pain response.
+When neural tension occurs, it usually has nothing to do with physical tightness in the hamstrings.
+Instead, the nervous system is signaling a pain response.

 5. Previous hamstring strain

-One of the most significant factors in predicting a hamstring injury is whether you have injured your hamstring once before.
+A significant factor in predicting a hamstring injury is whether or not you’ve injured your hamstring before.
 Treatment for tight hamstrings or a hamstring injury is crucial.
-If you do not give your body enough time to rest and heal, you’ll likely re-injure yourself.
-If you resume the activities that you were doing that led to the injury, it’s also likely that you’ll re-injure yourself.
+If you do not give your body enough time to rest and heal — or, worse yet, try to “stretch out” the injury — you’re likely to re-injure yourself.

 Tendinosis is a chronic condition where collagen deteriorates in the tendons.
 Collagen is a structural protein that is necessary for healthy muscle functioning and movement.
 When the collagen breaks down in the tendons, it’s usually from overuse.

-The reason for tight hamstrings may be one or a combination of the above factors.
+Tight hamstrings may be due to one or a combination of the above factors.
 Whatever the reason, be kind to your body.
-More severe injury may occur if you do not allow time for proper rest and healing.
+More severe injury may occur if you don’t allow time for proper rest and healing.
 Then, incorporate the Applied Yoga Anatomy and Muscle Activation techniques I share later in this article.
 You’ll leave the pain behind for good, so you can get back to living and loving your life.

 1. Muscle strain/tearing